StoyanDimitrovGitHub/StoyanDimitrovGitHub/README.md

 <h1 align="center">Hi 👋, I'm Stoyan!</h1>
-<h3 align="center">I'm from Sofia, Bulgaria.
-Currently not working.
-I'm loving the freedom of the digital world 🌐.
+<h3 align="center">I'm from Sofia, Bulgaria and I'm loving the freedom of the digital world 🌐.

  I'm passionate about Java ☕, Spring Boot 🌱, Quality Assurance ✅ and building amazing things with HTML/CSS 🎨 and JavaScript ⚡.